“A Celt will soon be as rare on the banks of the Shannon as the red man on the banks of Manhattan.” — London Times 1846 editorial

 The Irish Starvation represents two fundamental reasons for a strong nation rooted in blood and soil.
 Irish land had been looted and stolen from the Irish farmers by large British interests tied to international finance.
 In laissez faire capitalism, such as existed in the mid-19th century — and to a large extent globally today– food went to the highest bidder.
 Once tenant farmers were under the gun to feed their own families and kin, distressed sales of higher-value foods such as cattle occurred and fell into the hands of merchants.

 Ireland’s diet since pre-history has been meat, dairy products, grains, fruit and vegetables; only later supplemented by potatoes.
 Central to its ancient legends are its livestock, reaping hooks, flails, querns and grain-kilns and -mills.
 The many Connacht grain-kilns and mills shown on the Irish Ordnance Survey Map of 1837-1841 operated continually prior to and during the Starvation, and subsequent to it until the 1940s.
-Therefore, the story of the potato blight as the cause of mass starvation is quite secondary.
+Therefore, the story of the potato blight as the cause of mass starvation is quite secondary and a misdirection.

 According to the historian Cecil Woodham-Smith, foreign landlords regarded the land as simply a source of income, from which as much as possible was to be extracted.
 With the Irish “brooding over their discontent in sullen indignation” (in the words of the Earl of Clare), the countryside was largely viewed by landlords as a hostile place in which to live, and absentee ownership was common.
 Some landlords visited their property only once or twice in a lifetime, if ever.
 The rents from Ireland were generally remitted out of Ireland, resulting in a capital slash-and-burn stripping operation.